 COVID-19 has drastically affected our lives for a whole long year.
-Moreover, it had also changed the way economics works.
+Moreover, it has also changed the way economics works.
 In particular, the pandemic urges everything goes digitalize, resulting in significant eCommerce trends.

-It is predicted that Ecommerce’s revenue will reach $6.54 trillion by 2022, up from $3.53 trillion in 2019.
+E-commerce revenue is predicted to reach $6.54 trillion by 2022, up from $3.53 trillion in 2019.
 Therefore, to keep up with this fast-growing pace, businesses should update E-Commerce trends post-COVID-19.
-By doing so, enterprises can ensure business growth and outdo competitors in the same working field.
+By doing so, enterprises can ensure business growth and outdo competitors in the same field.
 Here are the top 10 online commerce trends post-COVID-19.

 Trend #1: Growth of online marketplace

 During the pandemic, we have observed mass disruption in many economic sectors.
 This has led to an unsurprising reliance on eCommerce.

 Online marketplace, which includes Prime Day and Singles Day, has almost generated double their revenue.
 By utilizing the right logistical and visibility tools, such as customer relationship management systems, progressive web apps, cognitive supply chain management, and subscription services, experienced sellers can continue to target a cross-border market.
 This potential market is expected to reach a significant growth of 27%, nearly equal to $5 trillion by 2026.